rtmigo/xrandom_dart/README.md

 These methods return the raw output of the generator uncompromisingly fast.
 Depending on the algorithm, the output is a number consisting of either 32 random bits or 64 random bits.

-Xrandom combines small numbers or separates large ones.
+Xrandom combines small integers or splits large ones.
 The methods work with any of the generators.

 | JS    | Method        | Returns         | Equivalent of                   |